-The University of British Columbia (UBC) is a global centre for research and teaching, consistently ranked among the top 20 public universities in the world and recently recognized as North America’s most international university.
-UBC is home to nearly 65,000 students on two main campuses.
-These students are supported by approximately 16,800 faculty and staff members across UBC’s campuses in Vancouver and Kelowna.
-UBC’s annual budget is over $2.8 billion, and the University received $669 million in research funding for more than 9,500 projects in 2018-19.
+The University of British Columbia (UBC) is a global research centre for research and teaching, consistently ranked among the top 20 public universities in the world and recently recognized as North America’s most international university.
+UBC is home to over 65,000 students on two main campuses.
+Students are supported by over 17,000 faculty and staff members across UBC’s campuses in Vancouver and Kelowna.
+UBC’s operates on an annual budget of over $2.8 billion, and the University received $670 million in research funding for 9,900 projects in 2019/2020.

 As one of the world’s top research universities, the University of British Columbia has created positive change at home and abroad for more than a century.
-Today our two major campuses—in Vancouver and the Okanagan—attract, nurture and transform more than 65,000 students from Canada and 140+ countries around the world.
+UBC’s two main campuses—in Vancouver and in Kelowna in the Okanagan Valley—attract, nurture and transform more than 65,000 students from Canada and 140+ countries around the world.

 Also in Vancouver, UBC Robson Square is a vibrant learning centre at the heart of downtown, the UBC Learning Exchange is a community engagement initiative based in Vancouver's downtown Eastside and UBC's Centre for Digital Media at the Great Northern Way Campus is located in mount Pleasant.
 UBC also provides clinical education to Faculty of Medicine students at 80+ training sites across British Columbia.
 In addition, UBC's Asia Pacific Regional Office in Hong Kong and Liaison Office in New Delhi in India, facilitate teaching and research partnerships and support alumni engagement.